 Gigantic Toe of a Right Foot

-In the first section, after entering through the monumental bronze gates, one of the most interesting pieces is the “Gigantic Toe of a Right Foot,” which was found in early 1880 near the Colosseum.
-This is just one small part of a statue that originally stood at around 13 meters tall, and was perhaps one of the cult statues of the nearby Temple of Venus and Rome.
+For example, in the first section, after entering through the monumental bronze gates, one of the most interesting pieces is the “Gigantic Toe of a Right Foot,” which was found in early 1880 near the Colosseum.
+This is just one small part of a statue that originally stood around 13 meters tall, and was perhaps one of the cult statues of the nearby Temple of Venus and Rome.

-In the second section, there is a “Meridian,” which was found in 1858 In the ancient coastal town of Ostia.
-The dial is divided into twelve vertical segments in turn divided into three horizontal bands: the first corresponds to the hours, the second to the winter solstice, equinox and summer solstice.
+Likewise, in the second section, there is a “Meridian,” which was found in 1858 In the ancient coastal town of Ostia.
+The dial is divided into twelve vertical segments in turn divided into three horizontal bands: the first corresponds to the hours, the second to the winter solstice, equinox, and summer solstice.

 Statues in the Gallery of the Candelabra